Reltroner/reltroner-studio/content/blog/rei-vs-professor-sergio.md

 a living convergence of love, memory, and clarity amidst the chaos of fractured civilizations.

 But his purpose reaches far beyond love.
-**Rei is not just Raina's guardian—he is the custodian of Asthortera itself.**
+**Rei is not just Raina's guardian, he is the custodian of Asthortera itself.**
 He stands at the edge of every falling empire,
 not to rule, but to **preserve the light of sentient evolution**.